 Phasor Measurement Units

 Phasor measurement units track changes in power quality and voltage at substations, feeders, and line control points to manage variable distributed generation sources (such as some renewables).
 As this technology becomes more mature and proven in large-scale field implementations, the Hawaiian Electric Companies plan to explore options for implementing the technology.

-In June 2014, we were awarded a $500,000 grant from the Department of Energy (DOE) to incorporate synchrophasor data into our transmission and distribution modeling and system-wide data analysis efforts.
-The project will also evaluate new visualization techniques that use synchrophasor data to inform grid modernization activities.
+In June 2014, we received a $500,000 grant from the Department of Energy (DOE) to incorporate synchrophasor data into our transmission and distribution modeling and system-wide data analysis efforts.
+The project will evaluate new visualization techniques that use synchrophasor data to inform grid modernization activities.

 Other Smart Grid Solutions